junxit/us-congress-bills-115/metadata.md

 - 2017-08-01 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Johnson without amendment.
 With written report No. 115-140.
 - 2017-08-01 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Johnson without amendment.
 With written report No. 115-140.
 - 2017-08-01 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 190.
+- 2017-09-26 — Amendment SA 1104 agreed to in Senate by Unanimous Consent.
+- 2017-09-26 — Amendment SA 1104 proposed by Senator Cornyn for Senator Hirono. (consideration: CR S6140-6141; text: CR S6140-6141) In the nature of a substitute.
+- 2017-09-26 — Measure laid before Senate by unanimous consent. (consideration: CR S6144-6145)
+- 2017-09-26 — Passed Senate with an amendment by Unanimous Consent. (text: CR S6144-6145)
+- 2017-09-26 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(text: CR S6144-6145)
+- 2017-09-26 — Senate amendment agreed to: Amendment SA 1104 agreed to in Senate by Unanimous Consent.
+- 2017-09-26 — Senate amendment proposed (on the floor): Amendment SA 1104 proposed by Senator Cornyn for Senator Hirono.(consideration: CR S6140-6141; text: CR S6140-6141)
+- 2017-09-26 — Senate amendment submitted